Oni-kuki/RedTeam-Operator_Workstation/README.md

 > [!CAUTION]
 > I put 8gb of ram by default so, if you want more or less change the `attribut` memory at last of `windows_10.json`file.
+> it may take some time, you can grab coffe or tea while you wait  :coffee:

 ## Future Improvements
 - A future release will include full WSL configuration across both VMware and VirtualBox environments.